neasatang/proxy/README.md

 - [ ] figure out how to block sites
 - [ ] "Efficiently cache requests locally and thus save bandwidth.
 You must gather timing and bandwidth data to prove the efficiency of your proxy."
-- [ ] try and cater for HTTPS requests
+- [ ] try and cater for HTTPS requests (80%)
+- [ ] fix my connect response - give a 200 response and something, im tired